DominikVla/DominikVla/README.md

 # 👋 Hello, welcome to my GitHub Page! 👋

 ## About me:
-I'm a college student currently doing an IT course.
-In final exam right now as a matter of fact 😭 Also a very sleepy person, tired a lot😴
+~~I'm a college student currently doing a T-Level course~~ Finished college with a decent grade 😊
 ### 🍵 Tea Adict!! 🍵

 ## known/Learning Programming Languages 🧠: